-We’re doing everything in our power to help bring about a refill-reuse revolution.
+We want to help bring about a reuse-refill revolution.
 We’re working on ways that shoppers can buy one container and refill it over and over again.
 Refills can be bought online or in a shop, or through in-store dispensing machines.
 A service could pick up empty containers, replenish them and deliver them back.
 Or people can return packaging at a store or drop-off point, as part of a deposit-return scheme.

 We’ve learnt there is no one-size-fits-all solution.
 We’ve appointed dedicated in-house teams to build expertise, test, learn and refine different approaches.
+Refills are a key part of our innovation pipeline and 55 of our product lines have reuse integrated.
 More of our brands are becoming available through refill stations, with pilot projects exploring how to make refilling our products easy, affordable and desirable.
-Together with major supermarkets we’re trialling refill projects in Colombia, France, Indonesia, the Philippines, Vietnam and the UK.
+Together with major supermarkets we’re trialling refill projects in 11 countries.

-Our hope is that we can use our scale and reach to drive lasting change.
-We’re sharing the lessons that we’ve learnt along the way, with the aim of bringing everyone on board – including governments, retailers, manufacturers, delivery services, civil society organisations and, of course, consumers.
+We’re sharing the lessons that we’ve learnt along the way, with the aim of bringing key stakeholders on board – including governments, retailers, manufacturers, delivery services, civil society organisations and, of course, consumers.

-Plastic-free packaging innovations include bamboo toothbrushes from Signal, recyclable glass soup bottles from Knorr and paper ice cream tubs from Carte D’Or.
+Our brands are using a range of alternative materials.
+Plastic-free packaging innovations include bamboo toothbrushes from Signal, fully recyclable paper food sachets for Colman’s, recyclable glass soup bottles from Knorr and paper ice cream tubs from Carte D’Or, Ben & Jerry’s and Wall’s.
+Persil laundry capsules now come in plastic-free boxes that can be fully recycled as paper in France.
+Alberto Balsam have launched a plastic-free solid shampoo bars in fully recyclable packaging and Dove’s single-bar soaps now come plastic-free.
 Seventh Generation also has a zero-plastic range on eCommerce channels in the US, using packaging made from steel.
-Dove’s single-bar soaps now come plastic-free.

 We’re taking plastic out of our products too.
 Simple’s biodegradable facial cleansing wipes are made from sustainably sourced wood pulp and plant fibres.